neuralmagic/deepsparse/docs/use-cases/cv/image-segmentation-yolact.md

 - **Server** is a REST API wrapper around Pipelines built on [FastAPI](https://fastapi.tiangolo.com/) and [Uvicorn](https://www.uvicorn.org/).
 It enables you to start a model serving endpoint running DeepSparse with a single CLI.

-We will walk through an example of each.
+We will walk through an example of each using YOLACT.

 ## Installation Requirements